Poland hammered on women's rights in EU debate

 She admitted that, "from a legal perspective, it's clear the EU has no competence on abortion rights within a member state".

-But she underlined commission "concern" on the political bias of the Polish Constitutional Court, which is a subject of EU sanctions procedures and potential budget fines.
+But she underlined the commission's "concern" on the political bias of the Polish Constitutional Court, which is a subject of EU sanctions procedures and potential budget fines.

 And Poland's image took a political hammering in the EP debates.

-"It's utterly unacceptable that a Constitutional Court controlled by the government of Mr Kaczyński wants to attack one of the fundamental rights of women", Iratxe García Pérez, a Spanish MEP in charge of the Socialists & Democrats group said, referring to Polish ruling party chairman Jarosław Kaczyński.
+"It's utterly unacceptable that a Constitutional Court controlled by the government of Mr Kaczyński wants to attack one of the fundamental rights of women", Iratxe García Pérez, a Spanish MEP in charge of the Socialists & Democrats group, said, referring to Polish ruling party chairman Jarosław Kaczyński.

 Poland was taking "a step backward in time," for Dutch liberal MEP Samira Rafaela.